-Woods teeters on edge of title in agonizing 2nd place at PGA
+On the brink: Woods electrifies in 2nd-place finish at PGA

-ST. LOUIS (AP) — The ball rested on the edge of the cup, its logo peeking into the hole for what seemed like forever.
+ST. LOUIS (AP) — The ball rested on the edge of the cup, its logo peeking into the hole for what felt like forever.

 Back in the day, that ball dropped for Tiger Woods.
-On Sunday, it wouldn’t budge.

-Yes, Woods might have finished second by two strokes to Brooks Koepka at the PGA Championship on Sunday to extend his drought without a major for at least eight more months.
-But after the scrambling, club-slamming, fist-pumping, electrifying show he put on over a round of 6-under 64 — his best closing round at a major — it was hard to believe that dry spell can last much longer.
+Yes, Woods finished second by two strokes to Brooks Koepka at the PGA Championship to extend his drought without a major for at least eight more months.
+But after the scrambling, club-slamming, fist-pumping, electrifying show he put on over a round of 6-under 64 — his best closing round at a major — who can argue that golf isn’t more fun when Tiger’s in the mix?

-“I played hard,” he said.
-“A bit of a struggle with my game today, but I hung in there.”

 Most Read Sports Stories